Philotes-exceptus/Whooby/README.md

 ## Development setup

 - First off, you require the latest [Android Studio Arctic Fox](https://developer.android.com/studio) (or newer) to be able to build the app.
-- Make sure your phone emulator opengl setting set to 3.0
+- Make sure your phone emulator's opengl setting set to 3.0

 ## Known problems
 The application is using open source library `Sceneform`, which is unstable .
 Expect random crashes or improper model rendering behaviours.
 Hopefully, they will be fixed within the next alpha release.